arnav-gudibande/Password-Manager/README.md

 # password-manager-node-js

-Store passwords on your machine locally

-Uses node persist, yagar and crypto modules
+This node js passowrd manager allows you to store passwords on your machine locally.
+It uses node persist, yagar and crypto modules for data storage, user input and encryption respectively.

-Passwords are stored securely using the AES encryption format
+All credentials and passwords are stored securely using a unique encryption format.

 ### Usage

 Navigate into the folder where you have downloaded this file

+Then create an account:

 ```javascript
   node app.js create
 ```

-Then follow the instructions and create an account like this:
+Then follow the instructions and specify credentials like this:

 ```javascript
   node app.js create -n name -u exampleusername -p password123 -m master123